Glastonbury is a secret haven for witches, wizards, and vegans! Let us take you on a plant-based taste trail of this wonderful town

 The Green Room, 15A High St, Monarch Way, Glastonbury BA6 9DP

-6. Glastonbury Pasties & Iced @ Burns at Burns The Bread
+6. Glastonbury Pasties & Iced @ Burns The Bread

 Probably one of the most vegan-friendly bakery chains you will come across.
 Burns The Bread is on the high street again and is well worth a visit.